fraspass/meg/README.md

 The main part of the code is contained in the file `meg.py`, which contains a *Python* class for the MEG model and inference using gradient ascent and expectation-maximisation methods.

-For the simulation in Section 4.1, the file `simulation.py` is used.
+For the simulation in Section 5.2, the file `simulation_erdos.py` is used, using the arguments in `simulation_erdos.sh` in `scripts`.
 For fitting the model on the Enron and ICL data, the files `enron.py` and `icl.py` are used.
 Details about the possible options are given by the *help* function for each file.
-For example, running `simulation.py --help` returns:
+For example, running `python3 scripts/simulation_erdos.py --help` returns:

 * `-f`: name of the destination folder for the output files,
 * `-m`: Boolean variable for the main effects (default: FALSE),